slamora/brackets-wiki/Preview-Images-Research.md

 ### Peter's updated proposal
 Same as above,
-* but getCurrentDocument also returns null when an image is displayed, so that  extensionswouldn't have to verify the mode of the document if it's an image document
+* but getCurrentDocument also returns null when an image is displayed, so that  extensions wouldn't have to verify the mode of the document if it's an image document
 * Images are handled by an immutable subclass of Document where mutating methods are stubbed out.
-* Image documenst are not added to the working set.
+* Image documents are not added to the working set.

 Advantage:
 * The boilerplate mode check for documents is gone.
 Makes for more readable code in extensions